bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 - The `ES>` function always produces a ZonedDateTime object using the UTC timezone.
-- The `ES>@` function converts EpochSeconds to the original `2024-03-14 15:36:01-07:00` because I had set my Application Timezone to `UTC-07:00` using the `TZ` function of the `CLK` menu folder.
+- The `ES>@` function converts EpochSeconds to the original `2024-03-14 15:36:01-07:00` because I had set my application Timezone to `UTC-07:00` using the `ATZ` function of the `CLK` menu folder.

 Similar to the Date and DateTime objects, the ZonedDateTime object supports the following functions: